MaastrichtU-IDS/projects/README.md

 docker-compose up
 ```

-> Checkout the [docker-compose.yml](/docker-compose.yml) file to see how the Docker container is run.
+> Checkout the [docker-compose.yml](/docker-compose.yml) file to see how we run the Docker image.

 ### Deploy to Netlify